 Most food borne illnesses are preventable.
 Learn how to safely prepare and store your food so that you can fully enjoy the summer barbeque, picnic and camping season.
 Click on the links below for more information.

-- Food Safety: East Steps to Make Food Safe (HealthLinkBC File #59a)
+- Food Safety: Easy Ways to Make Food Safe (HealthLinkBC File #59a)

 - Food Safety for Fresh Fruits and Vegetables (HealthLinkBC File #59b)